saturnlighting/literature-review/README.md

 Benefits of active travel are well established in the literature.
 Active travel (i.e. walking, cycling, and wheeling) improves physical, mental, and social health; reduces pollution, carbon emissions, and congestion;
-and it is inclusive and reduces inequalities.
+and it is more inclusive than private motorised modes, reducing inequalities.

-A large number of variables (individual, social, and environmental) can affect an individual’s decision to travel actively.
-Darkness is one of the environmental factors that has been found to affect walking the most.
-Less studied has been the influence of darkness in cycling uptake, and there is practically no research regarding wheeling.
+Many variables (individual, social, and environmental) can affect an individual’s decision to travel by active modes, including by walking, wheeling (meaning by non-powered mobility devices, scotters and other wheeled human powered vehicles), and cycling.
+Darkness is a key environmental factor that has been found to affect walking in particular.
+Less studied has been the influence of darkness in cycling.
+As described later, there is practically no research regarding wheeling and darkness although we can assume that darkness is a major barrier to wheeling because people who rely on wheeled mobility are among the most vulnerable in society.

 Some reviews have looked at elements of the relationship between active travel and enlightenment.
 Cerin et al. (2017) examined literature on the